deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 "And the embarrassing?"

 "BASEBALL.
-For…more or less the same reason I’m Warhorse.
+For…more or less the same reason I’m WARHORSE.
 I don’t have to draw you a picture, do I?"

 She laughed.
 "Please don’t!"